Malekkk25/Symfony/README.md

 # Symfony
-Getting started with Symfony and MySQL, which involves setting up the environment and implementing a full CRUD operation on the 'Article' entity, including its category.
+Getting started with Symfony ,Twig and MySQL, which involves setting up the environment and implementing a full CRUD operation on the 'Article' entity, including its category.

 ![image](https://github.com/Malekkk25/Symfony/assets/98125803/33692876-1483-41dd-b958-56b543ea7420)